MPolkas/BlaVar/README.md

-#Blazar Variability / BlaVar
+BLAZAR VARIABILITY PIPELINE ( BLAVAR )
-Scripts: python3 , bash
+Scripts: python2 , python3 , bash

 Here are the specific scripts for data-analysis of the time-dependent one-zone leptonic analysis.